Lucyjpjones/wean-cuisine/README.md

 - Add a review option so my users can share their options on recipes they have tried.
 - Create a parent forum to add more social interaction between my users.
 - Add Dietry requirements information to recipes.
-- link log in and register with users email and create a link for forgetting password.
+- Add email address to the register modal so if a user forgets their password I can send a link to their email to reset it.
 ---

 ## &rarr; **Technologies**